anticore-contracts/tree-view/readme.md

 * Matches `main`
 * Picks the `title, meta[name], meta[property]`, from the root node
 * Replaces the current related elements by the new ones
-* If the match doesn't have a `.error`, it updates the history
+* If the match doesn't have a `.error`, it updates the history on new contents
 * If the url doesn't have a hash, it scrolls to `0, 0`
 * It listens the `popstate`, to restore & trigger the view elements